astropy/pyvo/docs/dal/index.rst

 Underlying data structures
 --------------------------
+PyVO also allows access to underlying data structures.

+The astropy data class :py:class:`astropy.table.Table` is accessible with the method :py:meth:`pyvo.dal.DALResults.table`.

-If you want to work with the astropy :py:class:`astropy.table.Table` or :py:class:`astropy.io.votable.tree.Table` objects, their are accessible by the method :py:meth:`pyvo.dal.DALResults.table` and the attribute :py:attr:`pyvo.dal.DALResults.votable`, respectively.
+If you want to work with the XML data structures :py:class:`astropy.io.votable.tree.VOTableFile` or :py:class:`astropy.io.votable.tree.Table`, they are accessible by the attributes :py:attr:`pyvo.dal.DALResults.resultstable` and :py:attr:`pyvo.dal.DALResults.votable`, respectively.

 Server-side processing